Middlesex County, Ontario

-Middlesex County (2016 population 71,551) is a primarily rural county in Southwestern Ontario, Canada.
+Middlesex County is a primarily rural county and census division in Southwestern Ontario, Canada.
 Landlocked, the county is bordered by Huron and Perth counties on the north, Oxford County on the east, Elgin County on the south, and Chatham-Kent and Lambton County on the west.

 The county seat is the city of London, although the city is politically independent from the county.
-The Middlesex census division, which consists of the county together with the City of London and three First Nations reserves, had a population of 455,526 in 2016.
+The Middlesex census division, which consists of the county together with the City of London and three First Nations reserves, had a population of 500,563 in 2021.
 Part of the county is also included in the London census metropolitan area.

 Administrative divisions

 Middlesex County is composed of eight incorporated municipalities (in order of population):